Quick Summary: Eyebrows & Minoxidil

 - Microblading: A semi-permanent tattooing technique that enhances eyebrow appearance instantly by adding pigment to the skin.

 - Eyebrow hair transplant: A permanent method transferring hair to the eyebrows for a natural look, suitable for those with sparse brows.
+The typical eyebrow hair transplant cost is between £3,000 and £5,000.

-Consulting with a Specialist
+Consulting with a hair transplant surgeon

 At The Treatment Rooms London, our expertise in eyebrow hair loss allows us to assist you in your journey.
 Our skilled surgeons specialise in eyebrow hair transplants using the FUE technique, ideal for those with sparse or no eyebrows, aiming to restore or create natural-looking brows.
+We also specialise in performing unshaven hair transplant surgery for the eyebrows allowing patients to go back to work quicker after their procedure.

 As the 2023 Hair Restoration Clinic of the Year, we’re dedicated to providing expert care.
 Book a consultation with us for personalised advice on tackling eyebrow hair loss.